Scripter17/filebrowser/README.md

 ## Config.json

+# This is outdated and needs to be rewritten

 Before you can properly use Nasifier, you need to set up config.json.
 This manages all accounts, what they can/can't access, and whether or not they can upload files

 ### Initial Config.json